FeelsDEX/feels/docs/203_pool_clmm.md

 - **Process**:
   1. Creates a new `position_mint` (NFT) and `position_token_account` for the user.
   2. Creates the `Position` PDA account to store its state.
-  3. Calculates the required `amount_0` and `amount_1` based on the desired `liquidity_amount` and the current market price.
+  3. Calculates the required `amount_0` and `amount_1` based on the desired `liquidity_amount` and the current pool price.
-  4. Transfers the tokens from the user to the market vaults.
+  4. Transfers the tokens from the user to the pool vaults.
   5. Initializes the `tick_lower` and `tick_upper` in their respective `TickArray` accounts if they are not already initialized.
   6. Updates `liquidity_net` and `liquidity_gross` on both ticks.
-  7. Updates the market's `liquidity` if the new position is active at the current price.
+  7. Updates the pool's `liquidity` if the new position is active at the current price.
   8. Mints 1 `position_token` to the user.
 - **Key Accounts**: `provider`, `pool`, `position_mint`, `position`, `provider_token_0`, `provider_token_1`, `vault_0`, `vault_1`, `lower_tick_array`, `upper_tick_array`.